nanocurrency/nano-docs/docs/core-development/developer-discussions.md

   - We don't do much with prioritizing what stuff the node should be working on (votes, writing to disk, etc).
 That will need to be looked at in the future

   - Bob's graphs shows CPS drop when publishing, but usually in a heavily CPU-limited scenario.
 When CPU is in abundance, confirmation & publishing rate is the same.
 When the CPU is limited, confirmation drops until publishing is completed.
-So Bob thinks possibility 1 is most likely
+So Bob thinks possibility one is most likely (i.e. reduced performance when doing multiple activities at once)

   - Piotr wonders if the same behavior is visible on RocksDB, because LMDB does a whole database lock (vs a single table) when you write-lock.
 Bob will test this